OpenSourceEconomics/ruspy/docs/source/estimation_old.rst

 NFXP
 =========================

-The cost parameters for the NFXP are estimated  by minimizing the log-likelihood using the minimize function from the `estimagic library
+The cost parameters for the NFXP are estimated directly by minimizing the log-likelihood the minimize function from the `estimagic library
 <https://estimagic.readthedocs.io/en/latest/index.html>`_.
 The objective function
 as well as its analytical derivative can be found in ``ruspy.estimation.nfxp``:

 .. currentmodule:: ruspy.estimation.nfxp